pssst/pssst/README.md

 Basics
 ------
-All data is exchanged in either `JSON` or `plain text` format with HTTPS requests/responses.
-Please refer to the mime type in the HTTP `content-type` header to decide which format is returned.
-All data is encoded in `UTF-8`.
+All data is encoded in `ASCII` and exchanged in either `JSON` or `plain text` format with HTTPS requests/responses.
+Except served static files, which are encoded in `UTF-8`.
+Please refer to the mime type in the HTTP `content-type` header to decide which format and encoding is returned.
 Server errors will always be returned in plain text.
 Please be aware:

 > All messages will be stored protocol agnostic.

 All clients are requested to send an unique `user-agent` header.

+### Keys

+All RSA keys have a key size of 4096 bits.

 ### Encryption